MdDS Australia Conference 26th August 2017

 – A sympathetic nervous system study is also underway.

-Chris Daws, Founder MdDS Australia, Ambassador for VEDA (Vestibular Disorders Association) and MdDS sufferer.
+Chris Daws, Founder MdDS Australia and MdDS sufferer.

 – Mind over matter – how we can use our minds for symptom relief